Question: Is Kitty Devore Rescue Network an actual rescue group?

 Question: How does one become a member of Kitty Devore Rescue Network?

 Answer: All interested persons who apply to foster and who are approved are considered members upon approval and are required to be added to our closed KD group list on Facebook where most of KD daily business and rescue work is conducted.
-Those interested in rescue work in general, can offer transport services or would like to volunteer at one of our Petco or Petsmart adoption venue locations are encouraged to fill out a membership application.
+Those interested in rescue work in general, who can offer transport services, or would like to volunteer at one of our Petco or Petsmart adoption venue locations are encouraged to fill out a membership application.

 Question: What does being a member of Kitty Devore Rescue Network entail?

-Answer: We require all members to be polite, diplomatic and respectful to other members while interacting on and off the network.
-We require all members to participate regularly in our work or to check in to let us know what’s going on in their lives and their availability.
-We require all members to adhere to the policies and protocol set forth by KD.
+Answer: We require all members to be polite, diplomatic, and respectful to other members while interacting on and off the network.
+We require all members to participate regularly in our work or to check-in to let us know what’s going on in their lives and their availability.
+We require all members to adhere to the policies and protocols set forth by KD.
 There are no membership dues.

 Question: Do you only rescue from Devore Shelter?